By Lambert Strether of Corrente.

-“Jamie Dimon Says Virus Is a Wake-Up Call to Address Inequalities” [Bloomberg]. “‘This crisis must serve as a wake-up call and a call to action for business and government to and confront the structural obstacles that have inhibited inclusive economic growth for years,’ the chief executive officer of JPMorgan Chase & Co. wrote in a memo to employees ahead of the bank’s annual shareholder meeting Tuesday.” • Perhaps Jamie, too, hears the faint, far-off sound of blades being whetted…
+“Jamie Dimon Says Virus Is a Wake-Up Call to Address Inequalities” [Bloomberg]. “‘This crisis must serve as a wake-up call and a call to action for business and government to think, act and invest for the common good and confront the structural obstacles that have inhibited inclusive economic growth for years,’ the chief executive officer of JPMorgan Chase & Co. wrote in a memo to employees ahead of the bank’s annual shareholder meeting Tuesday.” • Perhaps Jamie, too, hears the faint, far-off sound of blades being whetted…

 “The Worst Is Yet to Come” [Farhad Manjoo, New York Times].
 “For as long as I can remember, I have identified as an optimist.
 Like a seedling reaching toward the golden sun, I’m innately tuned to seek out the bright side….
 The coronavirus and our disastrous national response to it has smashed optimists like me in the head.
 If there is a silver lining, we’ll have to work hard to find it….
 To do that, we should spend more time considering the real possibility that every problem we face will get much worse than we ever imagined.
 The coronavirus is like a heat-seeking missile designed to frustrate progress in almost every corner of society, from politics to the economy to the environment….
 It is all these things and something more fundamental: a startling lack of leadership on identifying the worst consequences of this crisis and marshaling a united front against them.
 Indeed, division and chaos might now be the permanent order of the day.” • I think many readers were expressing the “smashed in the head” feeling the other day; for me, the idea that I need to treat anybody within six feet of me as potentially lethal is hard to take.
 But I think Manjoo is mis-identifying the “more fundamental” problem as “leadership.”
 If you want a splendid example of bad leadership, look at McClellan in the Civil War.
 But despite McClellan, there was no doubt that the Union had the operational capability to win the war.
 Does the United States have the operational capability to crash #COVID19, as First World countries like South Korea and Taiwan have done?
 I’m dubious.
 And that, for me, is the most disorienting feeling of all.
 I’m an American.
 Americans are supposed to be able to do things.